Skip to main content

 Dr. Leanne Skehan, clinical faculty of health professions at SNHUMPH stands for Master of Public Health.
 It's an interdisciplinary graduate degree designed to educate and build skills in a range of areas, including epidemiology, environmental health, health policy, biostatistics, program planning and evaluation, and more, according to Dr. Leanne Skehan, clinical faculty of health professions at Southern New Hampshire University (SNHU).

-Skehan holds a Master of Public Health and an MBA degree, along with a doctorate in clinical nutrition.
+Skehan holds a Master of Public Health and a Master of Business Administration (MBA) degree, along with a doctorate in clinical nutrition.
 She has worked in the public health field for over 20 years and has taught courses related to the subject for 12 years.
 Skehan said it's important to her to be a positive influence on learners, just as her educators influenced her.

 When you pursue your MPH, you'll study current health and wellness trends.
 You'll also learn the scientific methods and best practices that can enable you to help change health behaviors in a wide range of arenas.